spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/stores.md

 * Store ID
 * Store name

 By default, the last created store goes on top of the table.
-You can sort and search the list of stores by **name** only.
+You can sort and search the list of stores by *name* only.

 The **Name** column is sortable.

 {% info_block infoBox %}

-Currently, there are no actions that you can perform in this section.
+There are no actions that you can perform in this section.
 All the information is fetched from your database.

 {% endinfo_block %}